black-shadows/System-Design/README.md

 Look at the massive systems you use every day developed by the companies you are interviewing for.
 What systems did these companies have to design?
 Create a list of the fundamental system design questions that bubble up in your brain.
 Here are a few to get you started:

-* Twitter: real time feed of the tweets by the people you’re following
+* Twitter: real-time feed of the tweets by the people you’re following
 * Google: instantly returning the pages matching any search query (Search); Storing and serving massive amounts of video data (YouTube); Aggregating the world’s news by topic (Google news)
 * Facebook: serving massive amounts of photos